yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 This rule, not discussed by Aristotle or Peirce, in NAL it is called exemplification, basically reversed deduction

-NAL-1 introduces key features of OpenNARS: inheritance relation, use of evidence through truth value, inference rules, truth functions and Narsese-1 grammar. <br/>
+NAL-1 introduces key features of OpenNARS: inheritance relation, use of evidence through truth value, inference rules, truth functions and Narsese-1 [grammar]((https://github.com/opennars/opennars/wiki/Narsese-Grammar,-Language-of-OpenNARS)). <br/>
 1. **Inheritance relation**, “→”, is a relation from one term to another term, defined by being reflexive and transitive but neither symmetric nor anti-symmetric.
 An inheritance statement consists of two terms related by the inheritance relation.
 In the inheritance statement “S → P”, S is the **subject** term and P is the **predicate** term.
 Inheritance relation is closely related to many well-known relations, such as “IS-A” or “belongs to” or “subset”.<br/>
 **Example** <snow --> white>.  means snow "is"  white<br/><br/>
 2. **Truth value** is a pair of real numbers in the range [0,1] that are called **frequency** and **confidence**.